shenxianpeng/shenxianpeng.github.io/README.md

 ## This is my [blog](https://shenxianpeng.github.io/) code used [hexo](https://hexo.io)

-Watch this repository or subscribe [RSS](https://shenxianpeng.github.io/atom.xml) will be miss any update.
+Watch this repository or subscribe [RSS](https://shenxianpeng.github.io/atom.xml) will not miss any updates.